Września: History

 Września was first mentioned in 1256 in a document issued in Poznań.
 Early sources speak of Wressna (1317) or Wresna (1364).
 Września was granted town privileges before 1357.
-It was a private town, owned by various Polish nobles families, administratively located in the Kalisz Voivodeship of the Greater Poland Province of the Polish Crown.
+It was a private town, owned by various Polish nobles families, administratively located in the Kalisz Voivodeship of the Greater Poland Province of the Kingdom of Poland.
 The coat of arms of Września is the Poraj coat of arms of the Poraj family, the first owners of the town.
 Annual fairs and weekly markets took place in the town.
 The town was burned down 1664 (other sources speak of 1656) in the war against Sweden.
 The majority of inhabitants were Poles, but since mid-17th century there have also been German settlers.

 The town was annexed by the Kingdom of Prussia in 1793, following the Second Partition of Poland.
-In 1807 it became part of the Duchy of Warsaw, but fell back to Prussia in 1815.
+After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw, but it fell back to Prussia in 1815.
 To resist Germanisation policies local Poles founded numerous organizations, and also took part in the Greater Poland uprising (1848) and January Uprising (1863).
 On May 2, 1848, the Polish insurgents fought a victorious battle against the Prussians in the nearby village of Sokołowo, just north of Września.
 In 1875 Września gained a railway connection with Gniezno and Wrocław, and in 1882 also with Poznań.

 Września is known in Poland for a school strike by Polish children in May 1901 in response to the intensification of Germanization (i.e. prohibition of the Polish language at school).
 The Polish language had long been tolerated in the schools, so the introduction of German as mandatory language led to protests.
 The controversy led to drawn-out protests between parents and authorities.
 For refusing to speak German, Polish children were severely beaten by Prussian teachers for several hours.
 Parents who tried to break into the school and protect their children from Prussian teachers were punished later by a Prussian court stating that their actions were "atrocious acts against the state".
 The strike spread to neighboring cities and eventually ended in 1904.